-|Kinder Scout||7 miles (11 km)||Explore the Kinder plateau on this exhilarating and challenging circular walk.
+|Kinder Scout||7 miles (11 km)||Explore the Kinder plateau on this exhilarating and challenging circular walk from the popular village of Edale.
 You will enjoy spectacular views of the Hope Valley and pass some fascinating gritstone rock formations.|

 The walk begins in the pretty village of Edale which can be reached by train from Manchester or Sheffield.
 You then pick up the Pennine Way and follow it to Upper Booth and on to the recently restored Jacob's Ladder footpath.
 The route then follows the spectacular Kinder plateau where you can enjoy some of the best views in the Peak District.
 At Grindsbrook Clough you descend to Edale along the delightful Grinds Brook with waterfalls and splendid views along the way.
 View Full Details>>

 |Ladybower Reservoir||5 miles (8 km)||Enjoy a lovely waterside walk along the western shore of this large reservoir in the Peak District.
 The walk begins at the parking area at the northern end of Upper Ladybower reservoir and follows a good walking trail to Lower Ladybower Reservoir.
 The route passes through some pleasant woodland and has wonderful views of the surrounding countryside.
 Highlights on the path include the views of the photogenic Derwent Valley Aqueduct and the Ashopton viaduct which carries the Snale Pass over the water.
 Other walking trails lead up into the surrounding hills where you can enjoy great views over the reservoir. |

 If you would like to continue your walk you could climb to the spectacular geological rock formations of Alport Castles.
 You could also pick up the Derwent Valley Heritage Way which runs past the southern end of the reservoir.

 |Lathkill Dale||8 miles (13 km)||Enjoy a splendid riverside walk in the beautiful Lathkill Dale in the Peak District.
-The dale is a peaceful, atmospheric area flanked with large limestones cliffs and woodland.
+The dale is a peaceful, atmospheric area flanked with large limestone cliffs and woodland.
 Along the River Lathkill you'll pass pretty waterfalls and weirs and a wide variety of flora and fauna.
 Look out for birds such as ducks, herons, wagtails, dippers, waterhens and coots.
 The river is very clear and pure so it's easy to spot fish swimming alongside you on your walk.
 Along the river there are also interesting flora such as wildflowers and the rare wild plant Jacob's Ladder. |

 This is a super, varied walk with riverside, woodland and countryside sections to enjoy.
 Most of it is fairly flat so it's suitable for people of all abilities.
 View Full Details>>

 |Limestone Way||46 miles (74 km)||Travel through the beautiful Peak District National Park on this walk through Derbyshire and into Staffordshire.

 The walk starts at Castleton, passing through the scenic Cave Dale and past the remains of Peverill Castle.
 You continue south through the stunning Monk's Dale and Miller's Dale, where you cross the River Wye.
-The next stage takes you through Flagg, Monyash and Youlgreave, where you join the River Bradford for a pleasant waterside stretch before heading on to Brassington, Parwich and Tissington.
+The next stage takes you through Flagg and Monyash where you will pass close to the beautiful Lathkill Dale.
+It's pretty river, limestone cliffs and waterfalls mean it's worth a small detour to the route.
+You continue to Youlgreave, where you enter Bradford Dale for a pleasant waterside stretch before heading on to Brassington, Parwich and Tissington.
 View Full Details>>